Melford Hall to Sudbury Three Mills walk, Long Melford, Suffolk

 The watermill existed as far back as 1086 DB; is shown as a mill on the Chapman Andre map of 1777, and was originally used as a fulling mill in the medieval period.
 From the medieval period, the fulling of cloth was usually undertaken in a water mill.
 Fulling was a process of beating and cleansing cloth in water, making it a denser fabric.
 A steam engine was installed in 1857 but cereal milling finished in 1923, The current building is 18th century; Grade II listed, and is now a private residence.

 Leaving the mill, follow the path round to the left until reaching a kissing gate.
-After the gate a small length of fenced footpath will take you to another kissing gate which in turn will take you onto the ancient Sudbury Water Meadows and Common Lands.
+After the gate a small length of fenced footpath will take you to another kissing gate which in turn will take you onto the ancient Sudbury Common Lands.

 Sudbury Common Lands

-The Sudbury Common Lands are managed by sixteen Trustees, and was designated a Local Nature Reserve in 1990 and a County Wildlife Site in 2007.
+The first written record dates back to the late 12th century, when Amicia de Clare gave the right to her hospital of St. John (close to King’s Marsh – part of the Common Lands) to graze four cows and twenty sheep.
+The Sudbury Common Lands are now managed by sixteen Trustees, and was designated a Local Nature Reserve in 1990 and a County Wildlife Site in 2007.
 The land is managed within environmentally sympathetic agricultural schemes without the use of chemicals, and summer grazing continues to hold the key to its maintenance and management.
-The leap was built in the 1960s as part of a programme to introduce salmon and sea trout to the Stour.
+The salmon leap in this picture was built in the 1960's as part of a programme to introduce salmon and sea trout to the Stour.
 Despite some initial success, the idea was largely unsuccessful and abandoned.

 Sudbury Mill (Clover's Mill)